iaincollins/ardent-api/README.md

 The Ardent API powers [ardent-industry.com](https://ardent-industry.com)

-The Ardent API and website are in beta as of June 2023.

-The API may be subject to breaking changes during the beta.
+The API is considered stable and no breaking changes are anticipated, but expansion of parameters that be passed and enrichment of responses is planned.

 ## About this software